Kasper Bjørke is undoubtedly one of the most renowned and versatile Danish producers on the international electronic music scene.

 Occasionally Kasper also joins forces with other artists:

 With his Icelandic friend Sexy Lazer they make music under the camp moniker The Mansisters.
 They released their debut “E.P.
 Phone Home” on Canadian My Favorite Robot Records in 2012 and has since then released their weirdo dark dance via Correspondant and Relish Recordings.
 In February 2017 they released the first installment of a series of EP releases under the Sisters & Brothers brand - via hfn Music.
 Sisters & Brothers is music produced by themselves and their friends, curated by The Mansisters.
+The meanwhile fourth Mansisters EP "Queens of the Night" was released in April 2019.

 Other than that, Kaspers output in early 2017 includes an appearance on Michael Mayers Compilation for DJ Kicks (!K7), a Remix of Roosevelts "Belong" (City Slang) and a collaboration EP with french producer Abstraxion named "Matin / Nuit".